7B-Things/push-button-switch/docs/electrical/assemble.md

 ## Introduction

-Once the PCB and electrical components have been obtained, the components can be soldered onto the board.
-Orientation of these components, especially the microswitch are important.
-Pay special attention to the position of the plunger when the switch is placed on the board.
+Once the PCB (printed circuit board) and electrical components have been obtained, the components can be soldered onto the board.
+Orientation of these components is important, and will be explained below.

 ## Step 1: Placing Parts